— / / Y Y Y > Wh@t !f > H0w * ? ? ?

-I design because that is how I understand my world.
+I design because that is how I process and understand the world.
 I see the world through the lens of a designer.
-I see form, space, text, image, and messages.
+I see form and space; digital and analog; communication and people.
 I explore content that is fixed, in motion, and interactive.
-I investigate reading, viewing, and interactive scenarios.
-I pose questions, develop answers, debate (with passion), and communicate from the designer’s perspective.
+I investigate listening, reading, viewing, and interactive scenarios.
+I’m curious and pose questions, develop answers, debate (with passion), and communicate from the designer’s perspective.
 Design is how I think.

 The question that I’m constantly asking is “What is the best solution to deliver this content to its audience?”
-Should the design be fixed, like a poster; should it be in motion, like a movie title; interactive, like a mobile app, or an integration of all three?
+Should the design be fixed, like a printed poster; should it be in motion, like a movie title; interactive, like a mobile app, or a combination of all three?
 In order to truly understand the audience I employ a sense of empathy and curiosity about people, perspectives, places, and scenarios that I have never experienced.
 This is essential to my design practice.
 Being empathetic and curious is not about having all the answers, but about asking questions and that requires collaboration.
-In those moments of peer, client, and audience collaboration, design for me is not a job, a product or a process, but a method to understanding the world—the worlds of people like the everyday user, the visual learner, the first-time student, the visually-impaired reader, and the engaged parent.
+In those moments of peer, client, and audience collaboration, design for me is not a job, a product or a process, but a method to understanding the world—the worlds of people like the everyday user, the visual learner, the first-time student, the visually-impaired reader, the engaged parent, and so many more.

 This is my design world.